mitchellkrogza/apache-ultimate-bad-bot-blocker/README.md

 ## WARNING:

- Please understand why you are using this before you even use this.
+ Please understand why you are using the Apache Bad Bot Blocker before you even use this.
  Please do not simply copy and paste without understanding what this is doing.
  Do not become a copy and paste Linux "Guru", learn things properly before you use them and always test everything you do one step at a time.